GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 Clicking on the **Measure performance** button will first trigger a replay of the user flow, then open the performance trace in the **Performance** panel.

 Learn how to [analyze your page's runtime performance](/devtools/evaluate-performance/) with the **Performance** panel.
-You can enable the [Web Vitals checkbox](/blog/new-in-devtools-88/#web-vitals) in the **Performance** panel, to view the [Web Vitals](https://web.dev/vitals) metrics, identify identify opportunities to improve your user browsing experience.
+You can enable the [Web Vitals checkbox](/blog/new-in-devtools-88/#web-vitals) in the **Performance** panel, to view the [Web Vitals](https://web.dev/vitals) metrics, identify opportunities to improve your user browsing experience.

+{% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/L8tS8YwGRgmqCrSwx5ro.png", alt="Performance panel", width="800", height="531" %}

 ## Edit user flows {: #edit-flows }